 Tomb-Sweeping Festival, also called Qing Ming Festival (清明節), literally means “purity and brightness” and refers to the period of time when the Chinese pay homage to their deceased family members and ancestors.
 The name of the festival originates from Qing Ming (清明), the fifth solar term among the 24 solar terms in the Chinese solar calendar.
 Qing Ming Festival falls on the first day of the fifth solar term of the traditional Chinese lunar calendar (the 15th day after the Spring Equinox) and falls on either 4 or 5 April every year.
 With a history of over 2,500 years, the festival was listed as the first national intangible cultural heritage event on May 20, 2006.

 Tidying and sweeping the tomb

-By building a virtual grave and uploading the deceased’s photos, audio files and videos, people can fulfil the whole ceremony with a click of a mouse.
+By building a virtual grave and uploading the deceased’s photos, audio files, and videos, people can fulfill the whole ceremony with a click of a mouse.
 Also, thanks to e-commerce, certain private cemeteries, as well as sellers on Chinese e-commerce giant Taobao, offer tomb-sweeping service for those who can’t visit their relatives’ tombs in person, given that millions of Chinese people work far from their hometowns.